calmjs/calmjs/README.rst

 ImportError
-    This is typically caused by improper removal of locally installed packages that had a entry point registered, or that an addon package to |calmjs| has registered bad entry points.
-Either reinstall the listed package again or fully uninstall or remove its files.
+    This is typically caused by improper removal of locally installed packages that had an entry point registered, an addon package to
+    |calmjs| registered entry points pointing to bad import locations,
+    or conflicting installation methods was used for the current environment as outlined in the installation section of this document.
+Either reinstall the broken package again with the correct installation method for the environment, or fully uninstall or remove files belonging to the packages or sources that are triggering the undesirable error messages.

 bad entry point
     This is caused by packages defining malformed entry point.
 The name